Monicakodali/SEPROJECT/Sprints/Sprint 2/Sprint2.md

 #26 As a user, I want a landing page with a search bar.
 #29 As a user, I want to be able to login.
+#27 As a developer, I want some front end tests for some components Frontend User Story
+#28 As a user, I want to view the details for a single establishment Frontend